Midwest Geobash Is A Private Event

 Check-in / Check-out

-Check-in begins Thursday morning at the time posted in the schedule (usually 10am).
-Checkout time is no later than 3pm on Sunday.
+Check-in begins Wednesday evening at the time posted in the schedule (usually 4pm).
+Checkout time is no later than 1pm on Sunday.
 All persons camping, please use the posted entrance to enter the campgrounds.
 Check in with the camp management volunteers if they are on duty.
 If it is after hours (before 10am, after 7pm) or no event volunteers are on duty, find your site using the site ID and set up.
 Please remember - Your site is to the right of the stake.
 If you are unsure, please find an event volunteer prior to setting up.
 There is also a camping map and a list of campsites by user left at the camping check-in during off hours.
 Anyone arriving is welcome to use this to aid in finding their site.

 Fulton County Health Department Updates